shreyapohekar/mydatatransport/README.md

 telemetry from Google SDKs.

 ## Integration Testingsss
 These instructions apply to minor and patch version updates.
-Major versions need a customized adaptation.
+Major versions needs a customized adaptation.

 After the CI is green: